 Will the New York Yankees make the playoffs this year?

 The Yankees have reached the playoffs in the last six seasons.
 They have only missed the playoffs four times since 1995.

 When do the New York Yankees play?

 New York Yankees fans are always looking for more information about when their team plays the next game.
 For all the information you have been craving and more, be sure to check the top of this page.
 Here at SportsTips, we list all the information you need like the time of the first pitch, location of the game and the all important MLB odds.

 Where did the New York Yankees finish the season?

-The Yankees finished in second place in the AL East in 2020, but the team had a good enough record to reach the playoffs.
+The Yankees finished in 1st place in the AL East in 2022.

 How many games did the New York Yankees win?